sunnybala/sunnybala.github.io/_posts/2019-05-11-charging-airpods-iphone.md

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/kXKbaTPtOZc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>
-It's also true that if I plug my iPhone 6 into my iPhone X (using the 6 as the charge doner) the charging does appear to activate, however, it doesn't seem to actually charge.
-This is likely because there just isn't enough power coming out of the doner iPhone.
+It's also true that if I plug my iPhone 6 into my iPhone X (using the 6 as the charge donor) the charging does appear to activate, however, it doesn't seem to actually charge.
+This is likely because there just isn't enough power coming out of the donor iPhone.

 ## Gotchas